- 59.1 in

 - Incubation Period

 - 2 days

 - Egg Description

-- Light brown with variable brown blotches.
+- Light brown or olive with brown splotches.

 - Condition at Hatching

 - Covered with down and able to walk and swim within a few hours of hatching.

 The male and female build the nest together by piling up and trampling vegetation such as bulrushes, sedges, and cattails.
 The nest measures 2–5 feet across and has a flat surface or a shallow depression for the eggs.

 Pairs choose nest sites in shallow water of marshes, sloughs, or lake margins, frequently on small islands.
 They often take advantage of vegetation that hides the nest and incubating parent from predators.
 Each year the pair chooses a new nest site, sometimes in the same vicinity.